 When this version first came out in 1964, it was enthusiastically greeted by the critics and welcomed among the very best – a list that by general consensus included then only Bruno Walter’s two versions (live in 1938, and stereo in 1961 – links will open new tabs to my reviews) and Jascha Horenstein’s mono recording made for Vox in 1952, and was subsequently completed, before the 1970s, by Bernstein (rec.
 1965, not released until October 1967 in the Columbia set collecting his complete traversal of the symphonies, 14 LPs GMS 765), Klemperer (EMI), Kubelik (DG) and Solti (Decca/London, with the London Symphony Orchestra), all in 1967, and Haitink in 69 (those I don’t include reflect not my personal opinion, but the general critical consensus of the time as I perceive it).

 Hearing it again, after some years and now more comparative listening, I agree, despite some reservations.
 EMI producer Walter Legge’s staunch support of Klemperer was a great thing of course, since it resulted in a number of landmark recordings and best-sellers from EMI’s catalog, but the downside was that it more or less pushed Barbirolli out, at least from the repertoire tackled by Klemperer.
 It didn’t help that the two conductors had much in common, especially a taste for the deliberate and massive.
-So the complete Beethoven symphonies with the Philharmonia were given to Klemperer and Barbirolli never got to record the complete cycle, Klemperer did the Bruckners (4 to 9) and the Mahlers (2, 4, 7, 9 and Das Lied), with Barbirolli confined to 5, 6 and 9, and the song cycles with Janet Baker.
+So the complete Beethoven symphonies with the Philharmonia were given to Klemperer and Barbirolli never got to record the complete cycle, Klemperer did the Bruckners (4 to 9) and the Mahlers (2, 4, 7, 9 and Das Lied), with Barbirolli confined to 5 (see my review), 6 and 9, and the song cycles with Janet Baker.
 Yet, where Klemperer was ONLY, in his late years, deliberation and massiveness, Barbirolli could also develop white-heat passion when he wanted.
 It is an irretrievable loss that EMI hasn’t documented it more, outside of Brahms and the English repertoire.

 The most notable feature of Barbirolli’s interpretation of the first movement is the strong contrasts of tempo, in a way that one would more readily associate with Leonard Bernstein.
 That’s in striking contrast to the “old man’s” approach exemplified by the 85-year-old Bruno Walter four years earlier (see link above) or 81-year-old Klemperer three years later (link above).
 Barbirolli starts quite deliberately and with a feeling of warmth, but soon exercises an un-prescribed acceleration leading up to the next climax, for the sake of dramatic effect (2:08 to 3:07, measures 29-47).
 Passion and intensity are clearly set forth as the expressive hallmarks of Barbirolli’s interpretation, and from there it doesn’t abate.
 When comes the second section, “etwas frischer” (somewhat crisper) at 5:05, Barbirolli’s markedly swifter tempo feels natural, and leads to a very brisk allegro at 5:56 (measure 102), only to be followed by an almost dragging pace in the ensuing slow section (6:06 and after, Tempo I subito) despite Mahler’s indication “aber nicht schleppen” (but do not drag).
 But there is much atmosphere in the whispering, tremulating passage starting at 7:56 (measure 137), and even more so upon its ponderously funeral return at 14:14 (measure 254: “schattenhaft/shadowy” is Mahler’s indication here).
 So you can sure expect Barbirolli’s “mit Wut” (10:08, measure 174) to be plenty furious, his “leidenschaftlich” (11:29 measure 211) to be full of passion, his “etwas fliessender” (16:03 measure 279) to let again a surge of passion flow.
 And conversely it doesn’t fail that “sich mässigend” (more measured, 12:44, measure 237), or “einhaltend” (holding back, 17:35, measure 315) give him cues to slam the breaks, and the “schon langsam” (now slow, 12:53, measure 239) or “gehalten” (“held back”, 17:53 measure 321), to return to an ominous and highly atmospheric mood of standstill.
 The movement ends, “schon ganz langsam” (23:30 measure 406) in beautifully appeased atmosphere.